FlipperPA/windows-setup/README-windows-setup.md

 # How to Install Windows 11

-**IMPORTANT!** These instructions are written to completely delete any data on the system that you're going to install Windows on.
-The instructions may vary from model to model, as you may have to go into your system's BIOS to ensure you can boot from a USB device.
+* These instructions allow you to do a clean install of Windows 11 on a computer.
+Be sure to back up any data you may want o save from the computer before proceeding.

-You will need a USB Drive that is 8 GB or larger.
+* You will need a USB Drive that is 8 GB or larger.

 ## Step 1: Create a Bootable Windows Installation USB Drive